 Another way to establish paternity is through the court system.
 A parent brings an action in court to establish the father or mother.
 Sometimes there is a trial in front of a judge in circuit court in a county in which any of the parties resides.
 If the court determines that the man is the child’s legal and biological father, it issues a paternity order, making the relationship legal.

 Establishing legal paternity has several beneficial effects for children.
 It means that the supporting parent has an obligation to provide financially for the child, including paying child support, health insurance, medical costs, and educational expenses.
 The child also becomes eligible for benefits through the father, including Social Security, health insurance, life insurance benefits, the right to inheritance, and veterans’ benefits.
 Additionally, the child will have access to both parents’ medical histories.

 There are also emotional and social benefits.
 The child can develop a relationship with the supporting parent and their family.
-However, establishing paternity does not establish visitation or custody rights.
+However, establishing paternity does not establish parenting time or custody rights.
 Parents must petition the court to establish these rights.

-It is important for any child to have knowledge of both parents and the child’s mother or father be legally recognized.
-Call the Rolling Meadows family law attorney at SAM LAW OFFICE, LLC for a free consultation.
+It is vital for any child to know both parents and their mother or father be legally recognized.
+Call the family law attorney, Susan A. Marks, at SAM LAW OFFICE, LLC for a free consultation.

 SAM Law Office, LLC is a recognized area leader in civil, family, and military law.
 They are currently representing me in a contested divorce; have a firm grasp of the complex legal issues, and create an atmosphere of shared engagement and collaboration involving contentious divorce issues.
 We are still engaged…

 I recommend Brandon.
 He is a lawyer with a good attitude and very helpful.
 He helped me understand my situation and feel calmer.
 Thanks Brandon.